Federation Against Copyright Theft: Surfthechannel.com

-Newzbin

-In 2011 access to the Usenet indexing website Newzbin was blocked by BT and Sky following legal action in the UK by Hollywood film studios.
-FACT provided the evidence for this case which resulted in the eventual closure of the site in 2012.

 freelivefooty

 FACT conducted an investigation into the freelivefooty site and supplied evidence to Thames Valley Police who arrested the principal Gary.
 The site illegally streamed Premier League matches and charged viewers a price that undercut the official broadcaster, Sky.
 Gary used a satellite dish, seven computers and nine satellite decoders to run the freelivefooty website from his home.

 He was prosecuted by the Crown Prosecution Service in 2013 and, on conviction, he received a six-month prison sentence suspended for two years and was ordered to carry out 200 hours of unpaid work.
-He was found guilty of one count of communicating a copyrighted work to the public in the course of a business contrary to S.107 of the Copyright, Designs and Patents Act 1988.
-An accomplice, Bannister, was ordered to carry out 140 hours of unpaid work after he was found guilty of transferring criminal property contrary to S.327(1)(d) of the Proceeds of Crime Act 2002.
+He was found guilty of one count of communicating a copyrighted work to the public in the course of a business contrary to Section 107 of the Copyright, Designs and Patents Act 1988.
+An accomplice, Bannister, was ordered to carry out 140 hours of unpaid work after he was found guilty of transferring criminal property contrary to Section 327(1)(d) of the Proceeds of Crime Act 2002.

 FACT described this case as "groundbreaking, proving conclusively that operating a website that rebroadcasts copyrighted works without permission is a criminal offence".